ds4se/chapters/pgbovine/PreppingData.md

 Instead, use a set or counter
-data structure in your favorite programming language to keep track of which values appear in your data set as you're parsing.
+data structure in your favorite programming language to keep track of which values appear in your data set as it is being parsed.

 By following this idiom, you can: